wismerite/ym2151-composer/README.md

 How it *did* work at one time was:

 1) Create a script such as the ones in `songs/`
-2) Run said script
+2) Run said script to generate an spt file
+3) Convert from spt to SP using `spconvert.py` from [x16-music-player](https://github.com/jjbliss/x16-music-player)
+4) Use [x16-music-player](https://github.com/jjbliss/x16-music-player) to play the SP file in a Commander X16 emulator.

 Essentially, you create some `Steps`, then some `Patterns` to hold them and then put the patterns in a `Sequencer` before finally calling `to_spt()` on your `Sequencer`.
 Right now, it doesn't produce an output file, but that is what it was intended to do.

 ## Glossary

 **sp**: file extension for binary files to be fed to YM2151
 * Stands for "Star Path", an old music alias of mine
     * Yes, yes, it's not a useful name\
 * none of this code directly deals with .sp files, see [x16-music-player](https://github.com/jjbliss/x16-music-player) instead

 **spt**: file extenstion for "SP Textfile"
 * Is output from
 * Each line *must* have:
     * An integer representing the YM2151 command followed by a comma
     * An integer representing the value for the command
 * Each line *can* have:
     * A comment, delimited by a semicolon after any commands or data

 **spi**: file extenstion for "SP Instrument"
 * An instrument is really just a series of commands send to the YM2151 which configures its operators and modulators.
 * Each line *must* have:
     * An integer representing the YM2151 command followed by a comma
     * An integer representing the value for the command
 * Each line *can* have:
     * A comment, delimited by a semicolon after any commands or data

 ## Data examples